ZachHeick/zachheick.github.io/_posts/2017-12-12-Mix-Retriever.md

 ![100 Dimensions](https://zachheick.github.io/images/Project_Kojak_images/100_dimensional_space.png){: .center-image }

 Right now its hard to tell which songs have similar lyrics to one another because the distances between them are so large.
 A technique called "Singular-value Decomposition" reduces the size of the space from 100 features to 25, putting songs with similar lyrical themes closer to each other.
-The mood features collected from before, such as energy, speechiness, tempo, subjectivity, and polarity are added to this feature space to get a final space of 30 features.
+The mood features collected from before (energy, speechiness, tempo, subjectivity, and polarity) are added to this feature space to get a final space of 30 features.

 ![30 Dimensions](https://zachheick.github.io/images/Project_Kojak_images/30_dimensional_space.png){: .center-image }

 After using SVD and adding the mood features to our feature space, we now have songs with both similar lyrical meaning and mood closer to one another.
-To get the playlist of similar songs to our example, we use the <span style="color:#fb8c00">Nearest Neighbors</span> algorithm to find the 9 nearest songs.
-We now have our playlist!
+To get the playlist of similar songs to our example, we use the <span style="color:#fb8c00">Nearest Neighbors</span> algorithm to find the 9 nearest songs, and we now have our playlist!

 ![Nearest Neighbors](https://zachheick.github.io/images/Project_Kojak_images/nearest_neighbors.png){: .center-image }